buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcFillAreaStyleTiles.md

 # IfcFillAreaStyleTiles

 The _IfcFillAreaStyleTiles_ defines the filling of an _IfcAnnotationFillArea_ by recurring patterns of styled two dimensional geometry, called a tile.
-The recurrence pattern is determined by two vectors, that multiply the tile in regular form.
+The recurrence pattern is determined by two vectors, that multiply the tile in regular form.<!-- end of definition -->

 The two vectors act as a two dimensional repeat factor that determines eight new positions for the tiles.